Crane04/kukunya/README.md

 Visit https://kukunya.netlify.app

-Login with ID: rafce12
+Login with ID: new1

-Password: lasuhospital1
+Password:new1

+This Organization Type is a Police Station and will receive Police Station Reports only!

 ## How It Works
 1. User Authentication: